rstock-co/ruby_tutorial/my_ruby_notes.md

 Ruby is an object-oriented programming language which means programming in Ruby often involves manipulating objects.
 In fact almost everything in Ruby is an object which can be manuipulated or acted upon.

 Objects are data with functions attached to them.
 When attached to objects, those functions are also called “methods”, and they give objects capabilities - the ability to "do things".
+Methods can be chained (called 'method chaining'), which can be thought of like water cascading down several levels of rocks (ie:  `Object.method.method.method.method`).
+Each method pipes the output to the next method as it transforms the data from method to method.

 You can model real world objects (ie. phone, book, mastercard, etc) in Ruby using “Classes”.
 Each class can only inherit one other class’ attributes, but you can add many modules to each object.